kwsch/FlatCrawler/README.md

 Loading a FlatBuffer binary into the console application will allow manual traversal through the serialized objects, and displays a terminal interface for program input.

 An example manual parse of a FlatBuffer used by Pokémon Sword/Shield is provided in the sandbox project.
+For more detailed information on how to use this project, refer to [the Wiki](../../wiki).

 ## Screenshots